Verathagnus/Codemixed-Cyberbullying-Detection/README.md

 The models implemented in this project vary in performance, with SVM, XGBoost, and the Voting Classifier providing the best results based on test accuracy and balanced F1 scores.

 ## Deep Learning
 For Deep Learning, parameters had to be tuned manually till an appreciable performance was achieved.

+### 1. LSTM